deanpapastrat/verpinex/README.md

 13. Beta release.
 14. Fix all bugs from beta, add some features from feature requests.
 15. Release v1.0.0

+## Planned Additions
+### v1.1
+- Add global events system so that users can develop their own programs that rely on data generated in Verpinex.
+### v2.0
+- Add official client-side API for retrieving data from Verpinex.

+## Planned Parallel Projects
+### Verpinex S
+Verpinex S will be a lightweight server for serving Verpinex.
+Initial plans would call for a design based on Sails.js, using WebSockets to push data back and forth in realtime.
+The Verpinex client would sit on top and work as usual, but the PouchDB would sync to the server at various intervals.
+### Verpinex JaRuPyN (Java, Ruby, Python, Node, pronounced "Jar-Rue-Pine")
+Verpinex JRPN will be a project for extracting the core HTML rendering functionality from Verpinex and converting it to other languages.
+This way, server-side programs can use the data provided by Verpinex on the client side and static pages to cloud hosting services, serve Verpinex data itself, etc.
+### Verpinex E
+Verpinex E will be a jQuery or JavaScript plugin that you can use to easily integrate Verpinex with your existing site.

 ## Acknowledgements
 2015, MIT License.